CTW121/food-chatbot/README.md

-# Food-Chatbot Assignment
+# Food-Chatbot

 Welcome to the Food-Chatbot project!

-This repository contains the code developed as part of a programming assignment to create a Django-based chatbot application with a focus on food preferences, including vegetarian and vegan classifications.
+This repository creates a Django-based chatbot application with a focus on food preferences, including vegetarian and vegan classifications.
 The project includes a API endpoint, authentication, and simulation features.

 ## Project Overview